robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/RemoteLibrary.rst

 keyword arguments the Remote library passes to remote servers and to the return values servers give back to the Remote library.

-The conversions are done using following rules:
+Both the Remote library and the Python remote server handle Python values according to the following rules.
+Other remote servers should behave similarly.

 * Strings, numbers and Boolean values are passed without modifications.
-* The :code:`None/nil` value is converted to an empty string.
+* Python :code:`None` is converted to an empty string.
-* Lists (and tuples in Python) are passed as lists so that their contents are converted recursively.
+* All lists, tuples, and other iterable objects (except strings and dictionaries) are passed as lists so that their contents are converted recursively.
-* Dictionaries/maps are passed so that their values are converted to supported types recursively and keys are converted to strings.
+* Dictionaries and other mappings are passed as dicts so that their keys are converted to strings and values converted to supported types recursively.
 * Other types are converted to strings.

+.. note:: Prior to Robot Framework 2.8.3, only lists, tuples, and dictionaries
+          were handled according to the above rules.
+General iterables and mappings were not supported.

 Using remote servers
 ~~~~~~~~~~~~~~~~~~~~